ibm-cloud-docs/vpc/example-code.md

 ```
 {: pre}

-Save the ID of the primary network interface of the instance returned in the above API call, for example:
+Save the ID of the primary network interface of the instance returned in the `GET/instance API` call, for example:

 ```bash
 network_interface="0738-7710e766-dd6e-41ef-9d36-06f7adbef33d"